Website Maintenance Packages: What’s Included & How They Work

 Website Maintenance Packages for Different Needs

-Website maintenance packages are shaped by how a website is used, how often it changes, and what’s at stake if something goes wrong.
+Website maintenance packages are shaped by how your website is used, how often it changes, and how much ongoing attention it requires.
 While the core components of maintenance stay consistent, the level of attention and complexity can vary.

 Informational and Service-Based Websites